21 New Movies That Will Keep You Warm During The Winter Months

 Starring Charlie Hunnam, Robert Pattinson, Tom Holland and Sienna MillerWhat to expect:

-A hit at last year's New York Film Festival, "The Lost City of Z" chronicles the true story of a British explorer who disappeared while surveying a mysterious ancient region of Brazil.
+A hit at last year's New York Film Festival, "The Lost City of Z" chronicles the true story of a British explorer who disappeared while surveying a mysterious ancient region in the Amazon.
 [Trailer

 ]